If you may be in a position to have an inappropriate marriage annulled in Alabama, you should consult a knowledgeable lawyer.

 A party to a marriage may seek an annulment if there are certain reasons that the marriage should never have taken place.
 A marriage may be annulled if the marriage was not legal from the start.
 But it is not enough simply to regret the decision to marry.

 Marriage is a legal contract.
-There are financial and other implications to ending an agreement to be married, such as ensuring an equitable distribution of marital assets.
+There are financial and other implications to ending an agreement to be legally married, such as ensuring an equitable distribution of marital assets.
 A divorce order resolves these issues, either as agreed to by the couple or as ordered by the court.
 However, if in the eyes of Alabama law, marriage should never have occurred, it can be erased from the legal record with an annulment.

 Many religions define annulment and divorce.
 It must be understood that a religious annulment of marriage is not legally binding.
 A court order is required for the legal dissolution of civil marriage in Alabama.